 Understanding the Difference Between Genderqueer and Non-Binary

-What is Genderqueer?
+What is Genderqueer Gender Identity?

 What is Non-Binary?

-Non-binary is another umbrella term used to describe people who do not identify with traditional gender roles or identities.
 Non-binary people may also identify as agender, bigender, genderfluid, or gender non-conforming.

 They may also use pronouns such as they/them/theirs or ze/hir/hirs.